nation3/law/contracts/JudgeContract.linked.md

 ### Conflict of interest
 Judge shall not participate on a case involving an agreement in which they are involved as one of the parties, or otherwise have a Conflict of Interest.

+### Control of private key
+Judge shall exercise sole control of the private key uniquely related to the Ethereum Account used by the Judge in the Judges Multisig.
+Judge shall not publish, sell or otherwise share or lose control over such private key.

 ## Minor breach of contract
 In case of minor breach Judge will be stripped of all their functions, removed from the Judges Multisig, and [%Minor Breach Slashing Percentage] of their collateral will be taken away.
 The following constitute a minor breach of contract: